sinaptik-ai/pandas-ai/extensions/ee/connectors/bigquery/README.md

-# Google BigQuery Extension for PandaAI
+# Google BigQuery Extension for PandasAI

-This extension integrates Google BigQuery connectors with PandaAI, providing support for Google BigQuery.
+This extension integrates Google BigQuery connectors with PandasAI, providing support for Google BigQuery.

 ## Installation